Are you enjoying our content? Don’t miss out! Sign up!

 Why do I feel a kinship with Ash Kalra, D-CA 27?

 Not an engineer or a doctor?
 You are already a deviant.
-Let’s take it one step further, taking on career paths that are not lucrative or linear, that of community based work – perplexing, shameful.
+Let’s take it one step further, pursuing career paths that are not lucrative or linear, that of community-based work – perplexing, shameful.
 These pressures are not unbeknownst to Ash.
 A UCSB graduate in Communications, Public Defender turned Assemblyman, paying off his law degree takes a backseat to his passion for uplifting others.

 “My whole career has been about reducing suffering” – a poignant sentiment.
 Kalra has settled on this theme for his life’s work.
 Serving California’s 27th assembly district, Ash Kalra is the first Indian American to serve in California’s state legislature.

 In his three years in office, he has been prolific, having 27 bills signed.
 He has fought for affordable, low-income housing and against homelessness as a co-author of SB 50 and AB 330.
 He is also the Chair of the Labor and Employment Committee for the State Assembly and has championed for Union rights.
 Kalra takes action to protect the environment, co-sponsoring bills such as the Clean Air Act, Coyote Valley Conservation Program, Deforestation-Free Procurement Act.
 He has been honored by the ACLU of California as a Civil Liberties Champion- one of five legislators in the Assembly who received a ‘perfect score’ on championing civil liberties issues.